Student Debt Management

 Undue hardship can be a hard thing to define.
 What the lending institution might see as an appropriate sacrifice might actually be a debilitating hardship for you.
 It’s up to your student debt lawyer to help you show otherwise.
 And courts have developed some consistent criteria on the factors they’ll consider.

-The Brunner Test: This goes back to a 1987 court case, Brunner v.
+The Brunner Test Explained: This goes back to a 1987 court case, Brunner v.
 New York State Education Services.
 Marie Brunner sought to get her student loans wiped away less than a year after getting her master’s degree.
 That didn’t work for her, but the case allowed courts to develop a three-step process for the future.
 Brunner guidelines consider poverty, persistence, and good faith

 Poverty might be a harsh term that doesn’t really define where you are, but it is what the courts will call it if your current income doesn’t match your current expenses.
 Persistence indicates that the difficult financial situation is more likely than not to continue.
 Good faith demonstrates that you’ve done the best you can to pay off the loan.